ESoPe-GmbH/sld_demo/README.md

 The displays have can be connected to the board and used without any software change, regardless of the display size.
 The SLD_C_W_S3 supports the displays from 2.4" (320 x 240) to 5" (800 x 480).
 The board itself is driven by ESP32-S3-WROOM-1(U)-N16R8, which is a dual core Xtensa MCU with up to 240 MHz clock frequency.
 The board has a connector for power supply, a connector for the display and a connector for a piggy back PCB with 2 GPIOs.
 This enable the piggy back to make use of UART, RS485, CAN (TWAI) or I2C.

+## Setting up the Development Environment

+For setup instructions, refer to the [English setup guide](docs/ide-setup-en.md) or the [German setup guide](docs/ide-setup-de.md).

 ## Build

 The software is built using ESP-IDF 5.2 or 5.4.
 We recommend using VsCode with the ESP-IDF Extension for easy installation and usage of the espressif compiler.
 You can compile it either with the vscode function for compiling the esp-idf or by using the esp-idf prompt with the `idf.py build` command.